Gülen movement schools: American charter schools founded and/or managed by Hizmet members

-Gulen followers have been active in founding approximately 120 charter schools in 25 states.
-Although there is no formal networking of all the schools, collectively they form one of the largest collections of charter schools in America."
+Professor Joshua Hendrick of Loyola University Maryland, who studies the movement, said that Gülen himself "does not have a direct hand in operating" the charter schools, and it was reported that Gülen has never visited the schools.
+The Harmony Schools in Texas do not teach religion, and the charter network says that some 7.8% of its teachers are non-Americans.

 Evaluations

 Academic achievement

 Many charter schools founded or managed by members of the Gulen movement emphasize instruction in science, technology, engineering, and mathematics (STEM).
 The achievements of students in these fields are often highlighted on school websites.

-The Kenilworth Science and Technology Charter School in East Baton Rouge Parish Louisiana, has posted impressive gains in academic performance which resulted in a renewal of its charter.
+The Kenilworth Science and Technology Charter School in East Baton Rouge Parish Louisiana, has posted large gains in academic performance which resulted in a renewal of its charter.

 Member schools of the Concept Schools network of charter schools have won numerous designations such as Blue Ribbon School designations, mention in U.S. News & World Report Best High Schools, Ohio State Department of Education designations as "Excellent" and "Schools of Progress."
 Students from Concept Schools have won numerous awards and honors such as acceptance at the Intel International Science Fair and the International Environmental Project Olympiad in Azerbaijan.
 Teams from Concept Schools have won awards in Chess tournaments and regional Robotics competitions.